robatron/githole/README.md

 ### Clients

 Githole clients are just a clone of the master githole repository with a few helper scripts.

-Clone your master githole repository, create a .githole folder within it, clone these githole scripts into it, and run the deploy script:
+#### Install notify-send

+notify-send is a utility that allows githole to communicate with your desktop environment's notification system to tell you about githole synchronization status.
+If you're on Ubuntu, you should be able to install it with the following:

+    sudo apt-get install libnotify-bin

+#### Clone your master githole repository

-    git clone ssh://yourusername@server.address/path/to/githole.git # See git help clone for valid Git URLs cd githole
+    git clone ssh://yourusername@server.address/path/to/yourgithole.git # See git help clone for valid Git URLs

+#### Make a .githole folder inside your githole

+    cd yourgithole
     mkdir .githole

+#### Fetch the githole scripts into your .githole directory

+    cd .githole
     git clone https://github.com/robatron/githole.git

+#### Run the deploy script

     ./deploy

-## Requirements

-Githole depends on the following:

-* Git >= 1.7.4
-* notify-send >= 0.2.2

-If you're on Ubuntu, you should be able to install both with:

-    sudo aptitude install git libnotify-bin

-Feel free to contact me with any questions!